-This one-and-a-half day Campus provides a state-of-the-art update on the clinical, technological and societal aspects of fertility preservation for non-medical indications.
+This one-and-a-half day Campus workshop provides a state-of-the-art update on the clinical, technological and societal aspects of fertility preservation for non-medical indications.
 The broad scope of this meeting addresses questions ranging from the number of oocytes needed, through optimal stimulation and vitrification protocols, to the personal, medical and socio-economic implications of these emerging practices.

 Reproductive endocrinologists and nurses, midwives and counsellors